dyrdadev/first-person-controller-for-unity/README.md

 This package is licensed under a MIT license.
 See the [LICENSE](/LICENSE.md) file for details.

-## Support
+## Support & Contribute

 This project was created by [Daniel Dyrda](https://dyrda.io).

 > Daniel: _If you want to support me and my projects, you can follow me on [github (dyrdaio)](https://github.com/dyrdaio) and [twitter (@dyrdaio)](https://twitter.com/dyrdaio).
 Just come by and say hello, I would love to hear how you use the project._

-## Contribute

-This project was developed by [Daniel Dyrda](https://dyrda.io).
 If you want to contribute to this project, you are welcome to do so.
 Just write Daniel and we will find a way to collaborate.